- Clinical science

 - Elicited by flexion and extension of various muscles with alternating speed

-- Clasp knife phenomenon: initial resistance (“catch”) when the limb is moved rapidly, followed by a sudden decrease in resistance
+- Clasp knife phenomenon: initial resistance (“catch”) when a limb is moved rapidly, followed by a sudden decrease in resistance; observed in patients with upper motor neuron lesions

 - Upper extremity flexors and lower extremity extensors are usually more affected.